JordanMarr/jordanmarr.github.io/fsharp/safe-stack-ssdt-starter/index.md

 ## Creating an SSDT Project (.sqlproj)
 At this point, you should have a SAFE Stack solution and a minimal "SafeTodo" SQL Server database with a "Todos" table.
-In this step, we will use Azure Data Studio with the "SQL Database Projects" extension to create a new SSDT (SQL Server Data Tools) "SQL Project" that will live in our SAFE Stack .sln.
+Next, we will use Azure Data Studio with the "SQL Database Projects" extension to create a new SSDT (SQL Server Data Tools) .sqlproj that will live in our SAFE Stack .sln.

 1) Install the "SQL Database Projects" extension.

 2) Right click the SafeTodo database and choose "Create Project From Database" (this option is added by the "SQL Database Projects" extension)

 ![image](https://user-images.githubusercontent.com/1030435/111041910-99cebe00-8408-11eb-9fcf-9271b40984d7.png)